UbaidRussell/Books/ReadME.md

 - [ ] The Psychology of Money by Morgan Housel
 - [ ] How to Build a Billion Dollar app by George Berkowski
 - [ ] Unfuck Yourself by Gary Bishop
-- [ ] Goosebumps most wanted by R.L Stine
+- [ ] Goosebumps most wanted The Haunter by R.L Stine
 - [ ] Principles for Dealing with the Changing World Order by Ray Dialio
 - [ ] The Elements of user experience by Jesse James Garrett